grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 }
 ```

-JSON datatype is supported by the driver for reading, writing, streaming and performing bulk copy operations.
+The JSON data type supports reading, writing, streaming, and bulk copy operations.

 ### Introducing SqlClientDiagnostics

-New types are available in the `Microsoft.Data.SqlClient.Diagnostics` namespace that provide a strongly-typed collection of key-value pairs to be captured by consuming applications for gathering diagnostic events emitted by the driver.
-Below types are introduced with this release:
+New types are available in the `Microsoft.Data.SqlClient.Diagnostics` namespace that provide a strongly-typed collection of key-value pairs.
+These types can be captured by consuming applications for gathering diagnostic events emitted by the driver.
+This release introduces the following types:

 - `SqlClientCommandBefore`
 - `SqlClientCommandAfter`